 \subsubsection{Our contributions are:}

-\begin{itemize} \item We propose a novel re-identification attack approach based on similarities from DTW alignments for multi-modal time-series data collected by smartwatches. \item We are also the first to evaluate data-specific optimization strategies that exploit the multi-modal and biological features of the underlying health data. \item Our results unravel and underscore the inherent re-identification threats that might be present in personal health data collected from smart devices. \item Our findings have practical relevance in smartwatch data collection scenarios which are currently being widely implemented using de-identification. \end{itemize}
+\begin{itemize} \item We propose a framework for novel re-identification attacks based on DTW distances in time series health data.
+Unlike previous works, our approach does not rely on training data. \item We are the first to evaluate data-specific optimization strategies that exploit the multimodal and biological characteristics of the underlying health data. \item Our results expose inherent biometric re-identification threats in personal health data collected from smartwatches. \item Our findings have practical relevance to smartwatch data collection scenarios, where user privacy is currently being implemented at scale through breakable de-identification. \end{itemize}

-In \cref{sec:background} we briefly review the background relevant to our attack before focusing on existing related work in the domain in \cref{sec:related}. \Cref{sec:attack} describes our attack and also introduces the example smartwatch scenario for our experiments.
-These experiments and their general outcomes are then outlined in \cref{sec:experiments}.
-The following \cref{sec:discussion} is more centered around discussing the implications of our results and is divided into answering research questions and limitations regarding our approach.
+In \cref{sec:background} we briefly review the relevant background before focusing on related work in \cref{sec:related}. \Cref{sec:Attack Scenario} briefly describes our attack and introduces the example smartwatch scenario for our experiments.
+These experiments and their outcomes are then outlined as our attack framework in \cref{sec:Overview of the Attack Framework,sec:evaluation}, respectively.
+The following \cref{sec:discussion} is centered around discussing the implications of our results, which is divided into answering research questions and limitations regarding our approach.
 Finally, we provide both a concise summary of our findings and an outlook into future work in the conclusive \cref{sec:conclusion}.